Bradley-svg/GB-Heat-Pump-App-V1/docs/deployment-runbook.md

 ## 3. Deploy the Worker

-1. Build frontend assets if needed: `npm run frontend:build`.
+1. Build and upload SPA assets: `npm run frontend:build && npm run publish:r2 -- --env production`.
+This updates the `APP_STATIC` bucket and refreshes `dist/app-static-manifest.json` for the release artifact.
 2. Dry-run the Worker deploy: `npm run build` (writes preview bundle to `dist/`).
 3. Deploy: `npm run deploy`

 > **GitHub Actions**: Trigger the `Worker Deploy` workflow (`.github/workflows/worker-deploy.yml`) for repeatable rollouts.
-The job targets `gb-heat-pump-app-v1` automatically and will run migrations plus cron synchronization when the inputs are enabled.
+The job now builds the frontend, publishes R2 assets (`npm run publish:r2 -- --env production`), and uploads `dist/app-static-manifest.json` as an artifact alongside the Worker bundle.
+It still targets `gb-heat-pump-app-v1` automatically and runs migrations plus cron synchronization when the inputs are enabled.
 Store `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` as repository secrets before the first run.
+A nightly `SPA Asset Sync` workflow (`.github/workflows/spa-asset-sync.yml`) keeps `APP_STATIC` aligned with the latest build; monitor its runs for upload failures.

 ### Access shim guard